Skip to main content

 Wiyi Yani U Thangani (Women’s Voices) project

-The Commonwealth is supporting the delivery of the Wiyi Yani U Thangani (Women’s Voices) First Nations Women and Girls National Summit in May 2023, which will bring First Nations women and girls from across Australia together to empower women’s leadership at a national level.
-The Commonwealth is also supporting the development of a Framework for Action to guide stakeholders to effectively identify and invest in First Nations-led strengths-based initiatives and Action Coalitions to identify systemic change initiatives at the community level, which will be showcased during the Summit.
+The Commonwealth supported the delivery of the Wiyi Yani U Thangani (Women’s Voices) First Nations Women and Girls National Summit in May 2023.
+This Summit brought together First Nations women and girls from across Australia to empower women’s leadership at a national level.

 Mandatory Australian Public Service culturally sensitive gender training